 Arugula grows fast.
 Set plants in the sunny garden in early spring for spring harvest or late summer for fall harvest.
 Plants prefer the cooler days of spring or fall.
-Like any leafy green, arugula requires a rich soil to make its best growth.
-Before planting, improve your native soil by mixing in Miracle-Gro® Garden Soil for Vegetables & Herbs or compost .
-If you’re planting in pots, fill them with Miracle-Gro® Potting Mix to give roots an excellent growing environment.
-Then apply a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, at the rate directed on the label for lettuce or other leafy greens.
+Like any leafy green, arugula requires a rich soil to make its best growth, and it will grow even better if you feed it with top-quality plant food, too.
+Before planting, improve your native soil by mixing in aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil or straight compost .
+If you’re planting in pots, fill them with Miracle-Gro® Performance Organics® Container Mix to give roots an excellent growing environment.
+Then give arugula regular feedings with Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition, which instantly delivers nutrition to both your plants and the beneficial microbes in the soil.
+(Be sure to follow the directions on the label.)
 Space plants 12 to 18 inches apart.

 Harvest and Storage

 Pick only the outer leaves, so the plant remains intact and usable for weeks to come.
 This cut-and-come again harvest keeps the plant yielding lots of leaves until the plants flower.
 Harvest often to encourage new growth.

 Arugula is considered a vegetable when it is cooked and eaten like spinach, or it can be used more sparingly as an herb to flavour a salad, meat, or pasta sauce.
 It is not for those who prefer mild flavour like that of an Iceberg lettuce salad; it calls for an adventuresome palate.
 Try the leaves in some of our arugula recipes.
 Add arugula flowers to salads in late spring or summer as the plants grow a tall bloom.
 At this point the leaves may be more pungent than you like, but try them just in case.